• Skip to primary navigation

 Rub the turkey

 Next, it's time to rub the turkey all over with the seasoned butter.
-Make sure the turkey is patted dry before rubbing the butter all over the turkey.
+Make sure to pat dry before rubbing the butter all over the turkey.

 Seasoning a turkey on a cutting board with seasoned butter with mans hands.